Es Devlin x Faena Art

 Advertising

 In between the occasional deluge, it would seem that Miami has finally entered its brief but beautiful autumnal window.
 These breezier, less humid afternoons are the reminder we need that winter is around the corner, and that's really when this city hits its stride.
-In the meantime, palm trees are getting dressed up in their twinkling holiday outfits, Art Basel is just a couple of weeks out and, suddenly, there's a whole lot more to do.
-Take this weekend: the Miami Book Fair, the debut of Jungle Island's latest Luminosa light show, a vintage market in Little River and a massive free community yoga session with DJs from the famed Club Space are all on our agenda.
+For now, the palm trees are twinkling in their holiday looks, we're in the thick of another action-packed Art Week, and there is officially way too much to do between now and the new year.
+This weekend, the Tribeca Festival, Art With Me, the Complex Family Style Food Fest and Pinecrest Gardens’ Nights of Lights are all on our agenda.

-If it's too chilly for that beach day you had planned, perhaps a fabulous Miami spa day is in order.
+If it's a touch too chilly for that beach day you had planned, perhaps a fabulous Miami spa day is in order.
 If the sun's out but you'd rather avoid getting your toes sandy, sunset vibes at a Miami waterfront bar could be the move.
-There's a free art exhibit, bustling farmer's market, festive Christmas carnival or raunchy drag show for every stripe of weekend warrior.
+There's a free art installation, bustling vintage market, festive holiday-pop-up or raunchy drag show for every stripe of weekend warrior.
 Ready to have some fun in the 305?
 Here are the best things to do in Miami this weekend.

 RECOMMENDED: Things to do in Miami